What Paperwork is Needed for Direct Cremation in Florida?

 The Cremation Authorization Form

 The cremation authorization form is the other critical piece of paperwork you’ll need to submit before disposition can take place.
-This form protects the cremation service, as disposition is obviously irreversible.
+This form protects the cremation service, as disposition is irreversible.
 Before a direct cremator will provide services, it will need more than a verbal agreement to proceed – it needs something in writing.
 That’s what the cremation authorization form provides.

 It’s a quick and easy form to fill out.
 You’ll need to provide the decedent’s name, your name, and a signature for authorizations purposes.
 The form also lists all the terms and conditions for cremation, so you’ll know what’s involved in the process.
 For example, if the decedent has certain types of prostheses, including dental prostheses, these may need to be removed prior to cremation.
 Pacemakers and other implantable medical devices will also require removal before cremation.
 The decedent’s family must indicate whether such a device is present in the decedent on the authorization form.